Sharmeen-Fatima/Cyber-Security/Class1.md

 ## Breif Introduction about Cyber.

-**Kindly Self Learning at home of this Topics** Red Teamer & Blue Teamer, What is Vulerability?
+**Kindly Self Learning at home of the Below mention topics.**
+1. Red Teamer & Blue Teamer
+2. What is Vulerability?

 ---